by256/PSGAN/README.md

 # PSGAN
-Pytorch implementation of PSGAN by Bergmann and Jetchev
+PyTorch implementation of PSGAN by Bergmann and Jetchev